 Sweet fillings

-- Red beans (팥 호떡) – sweet red bean paste is added in the center of the dough to make a delicious treat.
-This type of pancake is very filling and has a dense, sticky centre.
+- Red beans (팥 호떡) – sweet red bean paste is added in the center of the dough.
+This type of pancake is very filling and has a dense, sticky center.

 - Green tea (녹차호떡) – matcha powder is used for the pancake dough and the filling.
-This type of sweet pancake has a fresh, herbal flavour.
+This type has a fresh, herbal flavor.

-- Cheese (치즈 호떡) – cheese is added in addition to the sugar filling.
-This way the pancake becomes sweet and savoury, with a lovely sweet melted cheese interior.
-The best cheese to use for a gooey melty centre is mozzarella cheese.
+- Cheese (치즈 호떡) – cheese is added in addition to the sugar filling, making the pancake sweet and savory with a lovely melted cheese interior.
+Use mozzarella for a gooey center.

-- Honey (꿀 호떡) – honey is added to the filling for a wonderful floral aroma.
+- Honey (꿀 호떡) – honey is added to the filling for a floral aroma.

-- Chocolate (초콜릿 호떡) – cocoa powder is added to the sugar filling for a rich chocolatey flavour.
+- Chocolate (초콜릿 호떡) – cocoa powder is added to the sugar filling for a rich chocolatey flavor.

-- Mugwort (쑥 호떡) – dried mugwort or mugwort powder is added to the dough for a herby, grassy flavour.
+- Mugwort (쑥 호떡) – dried mugwort or mugwort powder is added to the dough for a herby, grassy flavor.

 Savory fillings